ariel-os/hophop-open-hardware/Sketch.md

   * The full set of USB connectivity, including PD (but see also Power domain)
   * SWD 10-pin header and 6-pin Tag-Connect

-  * I2S bi-directional (plus any GPIO we need there) routed to audio domain with on-by-default solder jumpers.
+  * I2S bi-directional (plus PDM any GPIO we need there) routed to audio domain with on-by-default solder jumpers.

   * 2.4GHz chip antenna